Independent wallet safety guide

 Focused guides for high-risk wallet moments.

-Short, practical pages for the decisions users often rush: finding the right app, restoring access, storing a seed phrase, and checking security basics.
+Short, practical pages for the decisions users often rush: finding the right app, restoring access, setting restore height, storing a seed phrase, and spotting fake support.

-Guides across login safety, restore, backup, setup, and self-custody.
+Guides across download checks, login safety, restore, backup, setup, scam support, and self-custody.

 Cake Wallet Login Safety.
 Navigate Without Phishing